-As soon as practicable, after receiving an incident report, the Title IX Coordinator will make an initial assessment, including a limited factual inquiry when appropriate, to determine how to proceed.
-The Title IX Office will contact the Complainant and invite the Complainant to a meeting to explain their rights under this policy and procedure and discuss supportive measures.
+As soon as practicable, Aafter receiving an incident report of sexual harassment, the Title IX Officer Coordinator will make an initial assessment, including a limited factual inquiry when appropriate, to determine how to proceed.
+The Title IX Office will contact the Complainant and reporting party invite the Complainant to a meeting to explain their rights under this policy and procedure and invite the Complainant to an in-personmeeting and discuss supportive measures.
+The Title IX Officer will discuss supportive measures with the Parties.
 If the Complainant is not the reporting party, the Title IX Office may contact the reporting party for more information.